 Anyway, on the La Luz, at the beginning of the hike you will walk through an open, exposed portion of the trail where you can enjoy the views of ABQ.
 You then will get to a part of the trail where you will travel into the trees, and begin to hit some rocks.
 The trail zig zags back and forth through these giant rocks and it is important to focus and not fall.
 I believe this is called the Transition Zone.

-Once through the rocky area, you will reach a section of the trail called the Upper Sonoran Zone (maybe?).
+Once through the rocky area, you will reach a section of the trail called the Upper Sonoran Zone.
 At this point of the hike, you are totally exposed to the sunlight.
-Soak up that vitamin D and reapply your sunscreen.
 Cacti increasingly pop up at this point and hundreds of butterflies flutter all around them.
 It’s magical.
 At this point of the trail, the sky was so perfectly blue and the weather so perfectly warm that I was convinced I had died and was in some weird form of high elevation purgatory.

 Finally, you will reach a split in the trail.
 One is for Tramway Trail, and if you parked in the parking lot for the tram, this is the one you will want to take (hint, it will tell you that it is 2.6 miles.
 You’re almost done!).